 By August 6, Herkimer’s men were within a day’s march of the fort.
 He had hoped to send word to the American defenders and coordinate an attack, but the couriers were delayed.
-Instead, compelled by his subordinates, Herkimer decided to press on to the fort.
+Herkimer decided to press on to the fort.
 Johnson planned to ambush the Americans six miles from the fort, in the dense undergrowth of a ravine, where the trail crossed a small stream.
-He and his native allies designed the perfect ambush, with the Loyalists blocking the trail, and natives poised along either side.
+He and his Native allies designed the perfect ambush, with the Loyalists blocking the path and their Native American allies poised along either side.

-By 11 am, Herkimer’s messengers had reached the fort, and the requested sortie was finally organized.
-When the thunderstorm passed, American Lieutenant Colonel Marinus Willett led 250 men out, and proceeded to raid the unoccupied British camp.
-A nearby scout informed Johnson’s forces.
-When his native allies realized their camps were being raided, they immediately disengaged to protect their families and possessions.
-With the loss of his Native allies, Johnson was also forced to disengage.
+By 11 a.m., Herkimer’s messengers had reached the fort, and a supporting party was organized.
+When the thunderstorm passed, American Lieutenant Colonel Marinus Willett led 250 men out and proceeded to raid the unoccupied British camp.
+Growing tired of the fighting Johnson’s Mohaws and then the light infantry eventually withdrew.

 Herkimer and his men withdrew to Fort Dayton, where Herkimer’s shattered leg was amputated.
-He died of his wounds on August 16.
-American losses were 385 killed, and another 80 wounded and captured.
-The British lost 7 killed and 21 wounded, while their Native allies took 65 casualties.
-An American relief column lifted the siege of Fort Stanwix on August 21.
-Ultimately, British forces in the Mohawk valley had achieved little.
+He died of infection on August 16.
+By August 21, an American relief column lifted the siege of Fort Stanwix.